PythonRSAS/pythonrsas.github.io/_posts/2020-12-19-1-SAS-PROC-SQL-and-python-pivot_table.md

 |  2 | INTEL   |   2017 |        0 |      0 |      0 |     1 |
 |  3 | AMD     |   2016 |        0 |      0 |      2 |     0 |

-Note that the levels of indices start from the outer layer: column indices start from the top and row indices start from the left.

 Another way in Python is to use <span class="coding">pd.pivot_table</span>.